shubogit/Conjunctiva-Image-Capture-App/README.md

 ## **Approach**

 This is an Android Application coded in java.
-It uses Firebase Mlkit for QR code scanning and detecting face.
+It uses Firebase Mlkit for QR code scanning and detecting faces.
 It uses FireStore as a backend(database).

 ***Thank You***